-The transition of the energy sector towards higher shares of renewable energies, increased energy efficiency and lower demand is an issue that has caught political attention in many countries, including Switzerland.
-In the aftermath of the Fukushima nuclear accident, the Swiss government has decided to phase-out nuclear energy (which currently accounts for up to 40% of the country's electricity generation) and to launch a fundamental reform of the energy sector.
+Our empirical study centers around the transition of the energy sector towards higher shares of renewable energies, increased energy efficiency and lower demand.
+This 'energy transition' has caught political attention in many countries, including Switzerland.
+In the aftermath of the Fukushima nuclear accident, the Swiss government has proposed to phase-out nuclear energy (which currently accounts for up to 40% of the country's electricity generation) and to launch a fundamental reform of the energy sector.
 Such a far-reaching transformation requires political support from a broad range of actors over a long period of time.
-As of today, actual law making and set up of specific policy instruments are still ongoing and subject to a struggle of interests.
-So the question arises, to what extent key actors in Swiss energy policy will support the energy transition.
+As of 2015 the actual process of policy making is still ongoing.
+So the question arises, to what extent key actors in Swiss energy policy will support such a fundamental policy change.